EmNudge/site/src/pages/notes/live-reload.md

 It's been pretty useful to try making web servers with as little framework usage as possible.
 With Node, you can get pretty far just using the included `http` package.

-Every front-end dev setup comes included with a live-reload function - the page reloading in reaction to files changes.
+Every front-end dev setup comes included with a live-reload function - the page reloading in reaction to file changes.
 It's pretty useful and in theory not terribly complicated to make from scratch.

 I was wondering what the simplest implementation of this would look like.
 Here's what I came up with.

 ## Minimal Live Reload

 First, we set up our listeners/subscribers - pages that are waiting for reload signals.